edweena/motor.js/readme.md

 // Instantiate a new Motor
 sillySequencer = new Motor()

-// Create a new sequence with two tracks, “text” and “textSize” sillySequencer.newSeq(‘intro’, {
+// Create a new sequence with two tracks, “lyrics” and “drums” sillySequencer.newSeq(‘intro’, {
 	lyrics:[[“hey”,30],,,,,,,,[“ho”,50],,,,,,,,,,,,[”let’s”, 20],,,,[“go”,50],,,,,,,,],
 	drums:[["boom",20],,,,["bap",10],,,,["boom",20],,,,["bap",10],,,,]